NickSchmitt/GA-Notes/Array-Iterator-Methods.md

 * Returns a new array of only the elements that passed the test.

 ### filter Basic Example
+* Return a new array of any name shorter than 5 characters long.
 ```
 const names = ["Nick", "Anna", "Weston"]
 let shortNames = arr.filter(name => name.length < 5)